golok727/kaori/README.md

 Kaori's compiler converts JSX into template literals which are then rendered using `lit-html`.

-This looks simple but this is very powerful and allows to do a lot of stuff with it.

-This is the framework I always wanted to build.

-This was made in an afternoon so expect bugs and rough edges.

 If you find any bugs or have suggestions, please open an issue or a PR.

 Its my playground for now so expect breaking changes.